haitinglejingle/polyhack-hardwearables-intro/README.md

 1x Gemma 2.0 Wearable Platform
 1x Mini-USB to USB
 electrical wire(s) with stripped ends OR alligator clips
 1x breadboard (optional)
-1x small piece of conductive fabric (or other sensor)
+1x small piece of conductive fabric (or other sensor; we used EKG electrodes)

 ## First.